sypcerr/ExtTube/README.md

 **ExtTube** is a Tampermonkey userscript that **replaces the default YouTube player** with an enhanced player.
 This allows users to use a diffrent YouTube Player if the YouTube site has problems loading Videos (which is the reason why I made this).

 ## Features
-- ✅ Replaces the default YouTube player with a **privacy-friendly Invidious player**
+- ✅ Replaces the default YouTube player with a **privacy-friendly player**
 - ✅ Keeps the YouTube experience with **all functionalities intact**
 - ✅ Lightweight and fast

 ## Installation